Darren Smith Classic 2022

 Car parking will be on the Mt Alford SS school oval – please be mindful of this when parking and setting up any equipment.
 If there has been recent rain then the school oval may not be useable and therefore competitors be will asked to park along the road.

-ALL CARS LEAVING THE CAR PARK (SCHOOL OVAL) MUST TURN RIGHT IN THE DIRECTION OF RACE WHILST RACING IS IN PROGRESS.
+ALL CARS LEAVING THE CAR PARK (SCHOOL OVAL) MUST FOLLOW THE DIRECTIONS OF TRAFFIC CONTROL.
+WHEN LEAVING, TURNING RIGHT IN THE DIRECTION OF RACE IS ADVISED.

 Registration: Registration will take place under the main building of the school beside the oval.
 At the registration desk we will collect your AusCycle licence and issue your transponder and race numbers.